tiago-rezende/ROS_Exercises/README.md

 This homework implements a KNN algorithm to classify different faces into classes representing different expressions.
 After loading the images and converting them to NumPy arrays, the dataset is created using scikit-learn's function train_test_split.
 The data is then reshaped into one-dimensional arrays to facilitate processing with PCA (Principal Component Analysis), which reduces their dimensionality while preserving important information.
 Next, the KNN model is created using scikit-learn.
 Different numbers of neighbors are tested (from one to ten), and the number of folds defined for cross-validation is set to 5.
 The best number of neighbors found is then used to predict the validation dataset, and the classification report and confusion matrix are displayed.

+##Homework 7 Face Detection and Feature Extraction: main/Face Detection and Feature Extraction

+The code implements face detection and feature extraction using the cv2 library.
+The face is recognized using dlib, which identifies facial features and assigns numbered landmarks to them.
+By knowing which landmarks correspond to each facial feature, we can select different parts of the face and draw bounding boxes around them.
+This was done for the face, mouth, and eyes.

+Additionally, it is possible to create a blink detection mechanism using the EAR (Eye Aspect Ratio) equation, which calculates distances between specific landmarks to determine eye closure.